mghpcc-projects/user_level_slurm_reservations/README.md

 At present, only the user named in the reservation may release the reservation via ```hil_release```.
-Of course, a privileged user may update or delete reservations using ```scontrol```, but the system state after such an opertion will be **undefined**.
+Of course, a privileged user may update or delete reservations using ```scontrol```, but the system state after such an operation will be **undefined**.

 ## Reservation Start and End Times

 The reserve and release reservation start times may differ from the time at which the ```hil_reserve``` command is run.
-Reservations are created by the ```slurmctld``` prolog and epilog only when the requested resources become available and the job is scheduled for execution.
+Reservations are created by the ```slurmctld``` prolog and epilog and the ULSR periodic monitor only when the requested resources become available and the job is scheduled for execution.
 Thus the reservation start times may be substantially different from the time-of-day at which the ```srun``` command is invoked.

 ## Two-Screen Management Model